A highly predictive $A_{4}$ flavour 3-3-1 model with radiative inverse seesaw mechanism: Lepton masses and mixings.

-It is remarkable that with only one effective free parameter, i.e., $\gamma _{1}$, the predicted values for the neutrino mass squared splittings are inside their $1\sigma $ experimentally allowed range, thus exhibiting an excellent agreement with the experimental data on neutrino oscillations experiments, as follows from the comparison of Eq. (\ref{Deltamnusquad}) with Table \ref{IH}.
+Consequently, the predicted values for the neutrino mass squared splittings are inside their $1\sigma $ experimentally allowed range, thus exhibiting an excellent agreement with the experimental data on neutrino oscillations experiments, as follows from the comparison of Eq. (\ref{Deltamnusquad}) with Table \ref{IH}.